tcr/mug/README.md

 Development
 -----------

-Mug is an Eclipse project developed using the Counterclockwise extension.
+Mug is developed as an Eclipse project using the Counterclockwise extension.

 If you're interesting in helping out: